USS Wasp (CV-7): Atlantic Fleet

 Meanwhile, Wasp made port at Norfolk on the 21st without further incident.
 Shifting back to Casco Bay three days later, she sailed for the British Isles on 26 March 1942 with Task Force 39 under the command of Rear Admiral John W. Wilcox, Jr., aboard the battleship Washington.
 That force was to reinforce the Home Fleet of the Royal Navy.
 While en route, Rear Admiral Wilcox was swept overboard from the battleship on the morning of 27 March 1942 and drowned.
-Although hampered by poor visibility conditions, four SB2U Vindicators from Wasp planes took part in the search, and one of them crashed while attempting to land aboard Wasp, killing its two-man crew.
+Although hampered by poor visibility conditions, four SB2U Vindicators from Wasp took part in the search, and one of them crashed while attempting to land aboard Wasp, killing its two-man crew.
 Wilcox's body was spotted an hour after he went overboard, face down in the raging seas, but it was not recovered due to the weather and the heavy seas.

 Rear Admiral Robert C. Giffen, who flew his flag in the heavy cruiser Wichita, assumed command of TF 39.
 The American ships were met by a force based around the light cruiser HMS Edinburgh on 3 April.
 Those ships escorted them to Scapa Flow in the Orkney Islands.
-While there, a Gloster Gladiator flown by Captain Henry Fancourt of the Royal Navy made the first landing of the war by a British plane on an American aircraft carrier when it landed on Wasp.

-While the majority of TF 39 joined the British Home Fleet – being renumbered to TF 99 in the process – to cover convoys routed to North Russia, Wasp departed Scapa Flow on 9 April, bound for the Clyde estuary and Greenock, Scotland.
-On the following day, the carrier sailed up the Clyde River, past the John Brown Clydebank shipbuilding facilities.
+The majority of TF 39 joined the British Home Fleet – renumbered to TF 99 in the process – to cover convoys routed to North Russia, Wasp departed Scapa Flow on 9 April, bound for the Clyde estuary and Greenock, Scotland.
+The following day, the carrier sailed up the Clyde, past the John Brown Clydebank shipbuilding facilities.
 There, shipyard workers paused long enough from their labors to accord Wasp a tumultuous reception as she passed.
 Wasp's impending mission was an important one – one upon which the fate of the island bastion of Malta hung.
-That key isle was then being pounded daily by German and Italian planes.
-The British, faced with the loss of air superiority over the island, requested the use of a carrier to transport planes that could wrest air superiority from the Axis aircraft.
+During the Siege of Malta it was under daily attack by German and Italian aircraft.
+The British, faced with the loss of air superiority over the island, and their own carriers unable to continue the Club Runs ferrying replacement aircraft to Malta, requested the use of Wasp to transport planes that could wrest air superiority from the Axis aircraft.
 Wasp drew ferry duty once again to participate in Operation Calendar, one of many Malta Convoys.